IngridMorstrad/IngridMorstrad.github.io/content/posts/thoughts/2025-09-02-eb2-eb3-for-indians.md

 ## The green card blues

-If you're an Indian in the US, you likely know the problems with immigrating to the US.
+If you're an Indian in the US (or thinking about moving to the US), you likely know the problems with immigrating to the US.
 By virtue of being born in the most populous country on Earth, the employment-based green card route is effectively closed to Indians.

 However, there isn't a clear way to know how long the wait may be.
 And if you don't know how long, then you can't easily plan what you'd like to do.
 So, I wrote a script to estimate when your priority date may be current (i.e. when you are able to move forward in the green card process).
 Ping me directly if you want the predicted date for your priority date.